UNICEF NOVA

 FINAL DELIVERABLES

-Through the companion app, parents connect the AR glasses, create a child profile, add emergency contacts, and define safety zones such as home or school.
+Through the companion app, parents connect the AR glasses, create a child profile, add emergency contacts, and define safe zones such as home or school.
 Once setup is complete, they can monitor their child’s location in real time and receive instant alerts if the child leaves a designated safe area, ensuring independent yet secure navigation.

 The AR glasses onboarding introduces kids to using Nova through simple, voice-based interactions.
 Guided prompts teach them how to start navigation with a wake phrase, clearly state destinations, and follow Nova’s real-time directions.
 Kids also learn they can call for help at any time, ensuring both independence and safety during their journeys.

-Navigation Mode
+Navigation mode

 Navigation mode for the AR glasses guides kids step by step to school using voice commands and clear visual cues.
 Children can start their trip with simple prompts, choose their destination, and follow safe, turn-by-turn directions enhanced with contextual alerts like construction zones or traffic lights.
 Along the way, progress updates and friendly characters keep the journey engaging, and kids are celebrated when they safely arrive at school.

-Freedom Mode
+Freedom mode

 In Freedom Mode, the AR glasses give kids more independence while still ensuring safety, offering gentle reminders and alerts as they explore.
 The system warns when leaving a safe area, discourages unsafe interactions, and guides them to safe places when needed.
 With step-by-step navigation and positive reinforcement, children gain confidence moving around on their own while parents remain reassured.